coder/docs/setup/updating/considerations.md

 ## Updating from v1.24 to v1.25

 - In 1.25, dev URLs use double dashes `--` as delimiters, instead of single dashes `-`.
-This may affect bookmarks pointing to dev URLs.
+Please update bookmarks accordingly.

 - v1.25 updates the username format to allow the use of alphanumeric character and hyphens.
 The length of the username can be 1-39 characters, inclusive.